7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 5/exercise 1.md

   <<"runner_dirs">> => [<<"/dir1">>,<<"/dir2">>]}
 ```

-Oh boy, dealing with binaries without them having been introduced yet in the book.
+Oh boy, dealing with binaries without them having been introduced in the book yet.
 Well, they look like strings with `<<` and `>>` around them, e.g. `<<"hello">>`.

-Figuring out how to do a sanity check on deeply nested json seemed too difficult to me, so I thought I would start out with an easier configuration file:
+Figuring out how to do a sanity check on nested json seemed too difficult to me, so I thought I would start out with an easier configuration file:

 ```javascript
 {